rat10/nng/serialization.md

 - graph literals
-[ nng:quotes ":a :b :c"^^nng:Graph ] a :Nuisance .
+[ nng:quotes ":a :b :c"^^nng:GraphLiteral ] a :Nuisance .
-:X nng:quotes ":a :b :c"^^nng:Graph a :Necessity .
+:X nng:quotes ":a :b :c"^^nng:GraphLiteral a :Necessity .
-THIS nng:quotes ":a :b :c"^^nng:Graph
+THIS nng:quotes ":a :b :c"^^nng:GraphLiteral
                           # 'THIS' referring to local graph